macLai/atom-config/packages/markdown-preview-plus/docs/features.md

     provides a richer functionality including support to define custom [pandoc arguments][pandoc-args], adjust the [markdown flavor][pandoc-flavor]
     and enable [citation replacement][pandoc-cit].

+-   **On demand synchronization**

+    You can synchronize the positions of the markdown source editor and preview on demand.
+To synchronize the position of the preview with the editor, position the cursor, right click and then select **Sync Preview** form the context menu.
+To synchronize the position of the editor with the preview, right click the desired element of the preview and select **Sync Source**.

 [gfm]: https://help.github.com/articles/github-flavored-markdown/
 [options]: ./options.md